awsdocs/amazon-connect-admin-guide/doc_source/recordings.md

 1. Filter the list of contacts by date, agent login, phone number, or other criteria\.
 Choose **Search**\.

 1. Conversations that were recorded will have icons in the Recording column\.
 Click to review the recording, download, or delete it\.
 If you choose to download the recording, it will be saved automatically to your Downloads folder\.

+## Search for Recordings by Contact ID<a name="w11aac27c11c13"></a>

+To find a recording of a specific contact, you only need the contact ID\.
+You don't need to know the date range, agent, or any other information about the contact\.

+1. Log in to Amazon Connect with a user account that is assigned the **CallCenterManager** security profile, or that is enabled for the **Manager monitor** permission\.

+1. In Amazon Connect choose **Metrics and quality**, **Contact search**\.

+1. In the **Contact ID**, enter the contact ID, and then choose **Search**\.

+1. Conversations that were recorded will have icons in the Recording column\.